miquelbeltran/android-architecture-sample/README.md

-# Sample Discogs Browser for Android
+# Sample App for Android

 Sample Android App to access Discogs API.

-This app performs basic REST call to obtain a public list of records, with the idea to test and showcase some Android architecture and coding patterns.
+This app performs basic REST call to obtain a public list of records from Discogs API, with the idea to test and showcase some Android architecture and coding patterns.